AyushmanYadav-2315000586/problem-of-the-week-cluster1/Week-1/1-min-in-rotated-array/README.md

-# Problem: <Min in Sorted Rotated Array>
+# 🧩 Problem: Min in Sorted Rotated Array

+📄 **Description:**
-📄 Description: Imagine you're working on an update system for a fleet of autonomous vehicles at Uber.
+Imagine you're working on an update system for a fleet of autonomous vehicles at Uber.
 The system stores updates in a sorted array for efficiency, but due to reboots, the array sometimes gets rotated.
 You must find the **minimum element**.

-🧠 Category: **Binary Search**
+🧠 **Category:** Binary Search (Variant)

 ---